shlaskt/ML-perceptron-svm-pa/README.md

 ## Introduction
-In this exercise we were implement and compare Perceptron, SVM, and PA.
+In this exercise we implement and compare Perceptron, SVM, and PA.
 We were provided with a training set of 3,286 examples where we needed to classify between 3 classes.

 ## Dataset: